Chandigarh: Civic utilities

 The prime responsibilities of the civic body Municipal Corporation Chandigarh, are to ensure cleanliness and sanitation in the city, illumination of street lights, maintenance of parks, and sewerage disposal.
 The city has both brick and pipe sewers laid in four phases.
 In September 2020, the civic body announced that it would upgrade and renew the 50-year-old sewerage system.
 The pilot project for the 24x7 water supply is expected to begin in Chandigarh in May 2021, which was initially to start in September 2020 and end in March 2022.
 On 8 April 2021, the Chandigarh Smart City Ltd (CSCL) board is yet to take the final decision.

-In 2021, the BJP ruled corporation had increased the water tariff by 1.5 to 2.5 times.
+In 2021, the BJP-ruled corporation had increased the water tariff by 1.5 to 2.5 times.
 This created a widespread discontent among the residents.

 In 2021, there was an acute shortage of parking spaces.
 The problem was aggravated by an increase of 17% in parking rates by the Municipal Corporation.
 The increase in the waste collection charges, water tariff and property tax rates during the last five years 2016 to 2021 were unpopular among the public.

+During the COVID-19 pandemic in India, concerns were raised about whether sufficient relief measures had been taken by the local government.
+The sitting Councillors were accused of not being found to be approachable when the public needed support.

 Cleanliness

+In 2025, the municipal corporation prepared a detailed agenda item to construct the city's first Integrated Municipal Solid Waste Processing Plant with a capacity of 550 tons per day (TPD) for 17 years, including two years of plant construction and 15 years of operation and maintenance.
+This will be a compressed biogas (CBG) plant to produce energy.
+This will be the city’s first decentralised garbage processing facility in Sector 49.
+This facility is intended to serve four bulk waste generator housing societies, including Kendriya Vihar, Pushpak Enclave, Progressive Society, and Telehos Society, which collectively produce a daily output of 491 kg dry waste and 958 kg wet waste.
+So far, Chandigarh’s first decentralised garbage processing unit has had mixed responses from RWAs and housing societies over potential concerns about smell and emissions.

 In 2016, Chandigarh was the second cleanest city of India.
-In the years that followed, garbage from the city was not disposed of properly.
-The lack of a proper process or mechanism led to the garbage piled up at the Dadu Majra garbage dump site.

-In 2021, Chandigarh fell 66 positions in the list of cleanest cities in India, once a point of pride for the city.
-The fall in cleanliness became an important poll issue.
-The residents were upset with the downfall in the cleanliness.
+In 2021, Chandigarh fell 66 positions in the list of cleanest cities in India.
+The garbage piled up at the Dadu Majra garbage dump site.
+The city's cleanliness was once a point for the city, and its decline became an important poll issue.

-The government's handling of the COVID-19 pandemic in India damaged the BJP's image as the voters felt that they were not given desired help in getting the hospital beds and medical oxygen from their elected representatives.
-The sitting Councillors were accused of not being found to be approachable when the public needed support.
-Complaints that No major relief measure was taken by the local government were raised.